What is Japanese Tanegashima Gun (hinawajū)?

 When the matchlock gun first arrived, it was an expensive weapon used by top-level generals.
 As mass production increased and the weapon became more widespread, it became the primary weapon of Ashigaru, the foot soldiers.
 A gun, once you learn how to fire it, can inflict damage on an enemy much further away than a spear, so there is no doubt it became a formidable threat in battle.

-One of the most famous battles involving the use of matchlock guns was the Battle of Nagashino in 1575, where the combined forces of Oda Nobunaga and Tokugawa Ieyasu fought against the Takeda Army.
+One of the most famous battles using matchlock guns was the Battle of Nagashino in 1575, where the combined forces of Oda Nobunaga and Tokugawa Ieyasu fought against the Takeda Army.
 According to popular theory, Nobunaga used 3,000 guns and performed a three-step firing procedure using horse barricades, defeating the Takeda cavalry.
-There are recent debates about the number of guns used and the three-step firing procedure, and there are opinions that these may be creative interpretations.
-However, it is generally agreed that matchlock guns were used.
+Although there are debates about the number of guns used and the three-step firing procedure, it is generally agreed that matchlock guns are the key to win.

 Moreover, there were famous matchlock gun experts like Akechi Mitsuhide and a group of mercenary riflemen called the Saika-shu, who were touted as the strongest in the Sengoku period.
 There is no doubt that the presence of matchlock guns became a necessary element in shaping history during the Sengoku period.